Walks Around Opotiki and the Waioeka Gorge

 Location: Opape Beach off State Highway 35.
 To find the walk, walk east along the beach and cross a stream where the entrance is signposted on the bank opposite.

 Check out the famous and historic Tauranga Bridge crossing the Waioeka River, which is near the beginning of the walk.
 Once you have crossed the bridge, there is a loop walk which can be done in either direction.
 The track takes you through a mix of bush and farmland.
 There are a couple of stream crossings, so the walk is best done when there hasn’t been any recent heavy rain.

 Location: On State Highway 2 in Waioeka Gorge.
 25km (15.5 miles) from Opotiki.

 Another part of the Motu Trail cycleway, this is the more challenging of the Motu Trails, although still an easy-going gradient for walkers.
 Walk through dense native forest with awesome views of the Pakihi Valley and surrounding hills.
 Mid-way along the track is the Pakihi Hut for an overnight stay if needed.

-Location: The track can be accessed from either Pakihi Road, 22km east of Opotiki, for the uphill walk, or from Motu Road, 45km via Toatoa from Opotiki, for the downhill walk.
+Location: The track can be accessed from either Pakihi Road, 22km (14 miles) east of Opotiki, for the uphill walk, or from Motu Road, 45km (28 miles) via Toatoa from Opotiki, for the downhill walk.
 Shuttle services operate in Opotiki to transport you from either end of the trail.

 Location: Follow Old Motu Road off State Highway 35 to Toatoa then onto Takaputahi Road to the Whitikau Campsite.
 The track is across the river upstream.